-The Commerce City Police Department recorded 371 incidents of domestic violence, dating violence, or stalking in 2015 and an additional 21 sexual assaults.
-A map appears on the following page illustrating the density of these types of crime activities across the City.
+No data regarding the incidence of domestic violence, dating violence, sexual assault, and stalking are available for Commerce City.
 The 2014 State of Homelessness Report discussed domestic violence as a contributing factor for homelessness.
 According to the report, 11% of homeless persons in metro Denver were homeless due to abuse or violence in the home as of the 2014 Point-In-Time count.
 The National Law Center on Homelessness reports that domestic violence is the leading cause of homelessness among women.
 In Colorado, 10,102 persons were turned away from domestic violence emergency shelters in 2012 due to lack of space, with many victims left with the options of returning to an abusive home or becoming homeless.